BrendanThompson/terraform-provider-scratch/docs/resources/block.md

 ---
-page_title: "dynamic Resource - terraform-provider-scratch"
+page_title: "block Resource - terraform-provider-scratch"
 subcategory: ""
 description: |-
-	The dynamic resource allows you to test dynamic Blocks.
+	The block resource allows you to test dynamic blocks.
 ---

-# Resource `scratch_dynamic`
+# Resource `scratch_block`

-The dynamic resource allows you to test dynamic blocks.
+The block resource allows you to test dynamic blocks.

 ## Example Usage